betterscientificsoftware/bssw.io/Events/URSSI-survey.md

 The URSSI project seeks opinions from the community about sustainable research software.

-On behalf of the NSF-Funded [US Research Software Sustainability Institute (URSSI) conceptualization project](http://urssi.us), we are looking for your opinions about needs in the US research software community.
+**Description:**  On behalf of the NSF-Funded [US Research Software Sustainability Institute (URSSI) conceptualization project](http://urssi.us), we are looking for your opinions about needs in the US research software community.
 Please consider participating in [our brief 10 to 15 minute survey](https://nd.qualtrics.com/jfe/form/SV_8ik4azGuHmojKW9) to provide input about how to increase the amount of sustainable research software that is available and how to increase and improve the research that relies on that software.